Meet the Agents

 Storyteller

-Creates Beamer presentations from Paper/main.tex in 4 formats: job market talk (45–60 min, full results), seminar (30–45 min, standard format), short talk (15 min, conference session), and lightning (5 min, elevator pitch).
+Creates presentations from paper/main.tex in 4 formats: job market talk (45–60 min, full results), seminar (30–45 min, standard format), short talk (15 min, conference session), and lightning (5 min, elevator pitch).
+Supports both Beamer (output to paper/talks/) and Quarto RevealJS (output to paper/quarto/ via --quarto flag).
 All content derives from the paper — the Storyteller never invents results.

 storyteller-critic